luca-gagliardini/taikan-landscape/README.md

 ## Features

-- Minimalist aesthetic with black ink mountain on beige/white background
+- Minimalist aesthetic with authentic Mount Fuji silhouette on beige/white background
+- Full-window responsive canvas that adapts to any screen size
 - Organic cloud shapes generated using Perlin/Simplex noise
-- Clouds that erase mountain ink as they pass (using canvas composite operations)
+- Clouds that wash away mountain ink as they pass
-- Slow, meditative horizontal cloud movement
+- Slow, meditative horizontal cloud movement with absolute speed
-- Responsive animation with smooth morphing cloud shapes
+- Smooth morphing cloud shapes with optimized performance (60+ fps)
+- Debug mode with performance monitoring and visualization tools

 ## Getting Started